 Almadex's management team has been focused on exploration and discovery in Mexico, the United States and Canada for the past 35 years.
 Traditionally, management has managed risk by forming joint ventures in which partner companies explore and develop projects in return for the right to earn an interest in them.
 This approach has exposed shareholders to discovery and capital gains without as much funding and consequent share dilution as would be required through sole development of exploration properties.
-In some cases projects were advanced further when they were considered of such merit that the risk/reward ratio favored that approach.
+In some cases, projects were advanced further when they were considered of such merit that the risk/reward ratio favored that approach.
 In other cases, if a property was optioned out with unsatisfactory results and returned to management but considered by management to still have merit, the property rights were retained in order to demonstrate further potential.
-This is the fashion in which the El Cobre discovery was made by Azucar, as the underlying project was optioned to four different partners prior to Azucar drilling the higher grade areas at the Norte target in 2016.
+This is the fashion in which the lxtaca and El Cobre discoveries were made by Almadex's management team, as the underlying projects were optioned to several different partners prior to discovery.
+Ixtaca and El Cobre are currently held in separate public companies, Almaden Minerals Ltd. and Azucar Minerals Ltd., respectively, although Almadex retains an NSR royalty on both projects.